tuliocasagrande/introductory-programming-assignments/README.md

 ```

 ## Prime Factors Exercise
-Write a method `generate(int n)` that given an integer N will return a list of integers such that the numbers are the factors of N and are arranged in increasing numerical order.
+Write a method `generate(n)` that given an integer N will return a list of integers such that the numbers are the factors of N and are arranged in increasing numerical order.

 For example, `generate(1)` should return an empty list and `generate(30)` should return the numbers: `2,3,5`.